 With the touch of a button, Apple’s iPhone 5s will change the mobile industry.
-And it just may simplify your life.
+And Touch ID, the fingerprint reader built into the latest iPhone, just may simplify your life.

 “The phone will just be the lock to the cloud and you will be the key.”